zyinaa/my-personal-website/content/authors/admin/_index.md

 ---
-bio: My research interests involve macro-economics topics including agrarian problems, urbanization and land questions.
+bio: My research interests involve topics including agrarian problems, urbanization and land questions with statistical and mathematical methods optimizing the model.
 And implementing machine learning algorithms in financial market and big data research.
 education:
   courses:
   - course: BSc in Mathematics